The Clever Coffee Dripper has gotten a lot of buzz. The claim is that it offers the best of Drip and French Press, without the drawbacks of either.

 Although it doesn’t fit all my vessels, at $20, it is a great deal.
 I would recommend you go and buy one right now.
 You will probably find that you reach for this over your French Press, Melitta, or Drip Machine; I know I do.

-- Price is reasonable at about $20.
+- The price is reasonable at about $20.

 - Controlling steeping time is very nice.